K\"ahler metrics via Lorentzian Geometry in dimension four: Almost complex structures and integrability

 \lb{slf-adj} An admissible almost complex structure $J=\JJ$ will be called {\em split-adjoint} if $J\big|_\VV$ is $g\big|_\VV$-self-adjoint.
 We now give a necessary and sufficient condition for the integrability of such $J$.

 \begin{thm} Let $J=\JJ$ be a split-adjoint admissible almost complex structure.
 Then $J$ is integrable if and only if the following conditions hold:

 where $\xx$ in i) is any vector field lying in $\HH$. \end{thm} \begin{proof} Recall from Theorem~\ref{integ} that it is enough to analyze the vanishing of $N(\kk_+,\xx_+)=[\kk_-, J\xx_+] - J[\kk_+, J\xx_+] - [\kk_+, \xx_+] - J[\kk_-, \xx_+] $, where $\xx_+$, $\xx_-\!\!=\!\!J\xx_+$ is a local oriented orthonormal frame for $\HH$.
 Taking the inner product of this expression with $\xx_\pm$ has been carried out in Theorem \ref{integ}, and led to the shear-condition.
 This remains unchanged.
 Condition i) is obtained by first taking the inner product of $N(\kk_+,\xx_+)$ with $\kk_\pm$, and then employing the self-adjointness of $J\big|_\VV$, to shift $J$ in the middle two terms in $N(\kk_+,\xx_+)$ from the Lie bracket to the other vector field in the metric expression.
 Note finally that condition i) is tensorial on $\HH$. \end{proof} \begin{remark}\lb{nonttrd} $J\big|_\VV$ is self-adjoint if and only if $\kk_{\pm}$ have lengths of opposite signs.
 This makes Theorem \ref{thm:KerrNUT} significant in two important cases which appear in our examples: if both $\kk_{\pm}$ are null, or if they have nonzero lengths of opposite signs.
-As mentioned in the introduction, Flaherty~\cite{flaherty} has given a Newman-Penrose version of Theorem~\ref{thm:KerrNUT} for a special case of the first case, namely if $\kk_\pm$ are part of a null tetrad.
+Flaherty~\cite{flaherty}, already mentioned in the introduction, has given a Newman-Penrose version of Theorem~\ref{thm:KerrNUT} for a special case of the first case, namely if $\kk_\pm$ are part of a null tetrad.
 Examples of the first case appear in Sections~\ref{sec:planewave} and \ref{Kerr}, while those of the second case are in Sections~\ref{skr} and \ref{sec:shrfl}, in which $\kk_+$, $\kk_-$ are additionally orthogonal. \end{remark} In the following corollary $M$, $g$, $\kk_\pm$, $\VV$, $\HH$ are as in subsection~\ref{defJ} with \Ref{nnsing}, \Ref{space} holding, and we only list additional assumptions. \begin{cor} Let $\kk_\pm$ be null shear-free vector fields and $f_1$, $f_2$ nowhere vanishing smooth functions on $M$.
 Assume $J:=\JJ$ is an admissible complex structure.
-Then the admissible almost complex structure $\tilde{J}:=J_{g,f_1\kk_+,f_2\kk_-}$ is integrable if and only if $\n(f_1/f_2)\in\Gamma(\VV)$. \end{cor} Note that $\tilde{J}$ is indeed an admissible almost complex structure, since replacing $\kk_\pm$ by $f_1\kk_+$, $f_2\kk_-$ does not alter $\VV$, $\HH$, while it changes $G$ of \Ref{G} by the nowhere vanishing multiple $(f_1f_2)^2$. \begin{proof} As $f_1\kk_+, f_2\kk_-$ are null, $\tilde{J}$ is split-adjoint and we employ Theorem~\ref{thm:KerrNUT}.
-Its condition ii) is verified since $\n^o(f_1\kk_+)=f_1\n^o\kk_+=0$ and similarly $\n^o(f_2\kk_-)=0$.
-Next, for $\xx\in\Gamma(\HH)$,
+Then the admissible almost complex structure $\tilde{J}:=J_{g,f_1\kk_+,f_2\kk_-}$ is integrable if and only if $\n(f_1/f_2)\in\Gamma(\VV)$. \end{cor} We omit the proof.
+Note that $\tilde{J}$ is indeed an admissible almost complex structure, since replacing $\kk_\pm$ by $f_1\kk_+$, $f_2\kk_-$ does not alter $\VV$, $\HH$, while it changes $G$ of \Ref{G} by the nowhere vanishing multiple $(f_1f_2)^2$.